abacaj/chatgpt-backup/README.md

 Some of the key benefits:

-- Nothing to download
-- Nothing to install
+- Nothing to download or install
-- Tested on chrome
+- Tested on chrome, firefox
-- Fully client side
-- Single script
-- Copy paste to run
+- Fully client side, single script, copy paste to run
 - Respects rate limits
 - Fails early
 - Adjust offsets if you have many conversations, ex. start at 0 to 500, then run 500 to 1000